sarfata/kbox-firmware/README.md

 micro-controller (teensy-like Cortex M4 micro-controller) and the firmware running on the WiFi module.

+## Building and flashing KBox

 To build the project, we use the [platformio](http://platformio.org) tool.
 It is compatible with Linux, Mac OS and Windows.

 To compile both firmwares, install platformio and then run:

     $ platformio run

+To flash the wifi module you will first need to load a special program in the
+teensy:

+    $ platformio run -e program-esp

+At this point, the top led of the board will go blue, signaling that it is ready to be programmed.

+Compile the ESP8266 firmware with:

+    $ platformio run -e esp

+And use [esptool.py](https://github.com/themadinventor/esptool) to flash it:

+    $ esptool.py --port /dev/ttyACM0 write_flash 0x0 .pioens/esp/firmware.bin

+While flashing, the top led of KBox will go red and the running light will blink as data is transmitted.

+Finally, flash the real KBox firmware to the teensy:

+    $ platfomio run -e host

+If you have `make` available (Linux/Mac) you can do all of this in one command:

+    $ make wifi host

 ## Reporting problems and Sharing suggestions